 For taxation years beginning after 2012, the permissible amount of debt to specified non-residents is one and a half times the equity.
 In general, interest on debt in excess of this limit is non-deductible and deemed to be a dividend from which the Canadian payer must withhold tax (see "Withholding tax on passive income of non-residents").

-The 2021 Federal Budget proposed a new earnings-stripping rule that would limit the amount of interest that certain businesses can deduct in computing their taxable income.
+The 2021 Federal Budget (and the subsequent August 4, 2023 draft legislation of the Department of Finance) proposed a new earnings-stripping rule that would limit the amount of interest that certain businesses can deduct in computing their taxable income.
 The proposed earnings-stripping rule would limit the amount of net interest expense that a corporation may deduct to no more than a fixed ratio of "tax EBITDA," which is that corporation's taxable income before taking into account interest expense, interest income and income tax, and deductions for depreciation and amortization.
 The measure of interest expense would exclude interest that is not deductible under the thin capitalization rules or other existing income tax rules.
 Interest expense and interest income related to debts owing between Canadian members of a corporate group would generally also be excluded.
-The new rule would be phased in, with a fixed ratio of 40% for taxation years beginning on or after January 1, 2023 but before January 1, 2024 (the transition year), and 30% for taxation years beginning on or after January 1, 2024.
-Interest denied under the proposed rules could be carried forward for up to 20 years or back for up to three years.
+The new rule would be phased in, with a fixed ratio of 40% for taxation years beginning after September 30, 2023 but before January 1, 2024 (the transition year), and 30% for taxation years beginning on or after January 1, 2024.
+Interest denied under the proposed rules could be carried forward indefinitely or back for up to three years.
 Denied interest could be carried back to taxation years that begin prior to the effective date of the rule, to the extent the taxpayer would have had the capacity to deduct these denied expenses had the proposed rule been in effect for those years.
 Other relieving measures would allow Canadian members of a group to transfer unused capacity to deduct interest to other Canadian members of the group who would otherwise be limited by the proposed rule.
 A "group ratio" rule would also be introduced to allow a taxpayer to deduct interest in excess of the fixed ratio where it can demonstrate that a higher deduction limit would be appropriate in light of the consolidated group's ratio of net third party interest to book EBITDA.

 Specific rules apply for the purpose of calculating both the amount of debt and equity affected by these restrictions.
 Canada also has specific withholding tax rules on certain back-to-back loan arrangements involving non-residents.